15 OF THE BEST FAMILY DAYS OUT IN HAMPSHIRE

 Beaulieu and the National Motor Museum

-This is my personal number one family day out because it offers such great value for money.
+This is my personal number one family day out in Hampshire because it offers such great value for money.
 The entry price includes access to the museum, TopGear exhibition, gardens and grounds, monorail and the exceptional adventure playground.

 You do not have to be a petrolhead to enjoy a day out here.
 The museum regularly has new exhibits; from James Bond to Miniature Motors.
 They also host a number of other events throughout the year such as the Artisan Christmas Fair.

 The monorail gives you a birds eye view of the grounds and children love to ride it.
 In the gardens you’ll find some enchanting Alice in Wonderland topiary and an extensive kitchen garden.
 There’s a beautiful Abbey to explore as well.
 As for facilities, there’s a decent restaurant and a huge free car park.
 The highlight of this attraction has to be Little Beaulieu – an adventure playground which is great fun for children of all ages.
 There’s a toddler sandpit, role play garage and a zipline to explore.